-Of all the marketing words used today, “lead” is probably the most overused and the least understood.
+Of all the digital marketing words used today, “lead” is probably the most overused and the least understood.
 Terminology can obviously change over time, but for marketers “lead” has become an interchangeable word used to describe any of the following:

 - A name found on a paid for data list or social media ad